 Ever heard of the technology that is reinventing the cloud?
 No?

-You might have just envisaged a fictional machine possessing some form of astronomical capabilities like revamping the skies.
+You might have just envisaged a fictional machine possessing some astronomical capabilities like revamping the skies.

 This technology is none other than Blockchain.
-Due to its decentralized, immutable, and verifiable features, distributed ledger technologies such as Blockchain have gotten much interest in the recent decade.
+Due to its decentralized, immutable, and verifiable features, distributed ledger technologies such as Blockchain have attracted much interest recently.

-Over time, the meteoric rise of digital technology has synchronously incited new challenges around data security, thereby requiring a solution that would help re-architect and solve security loopholes, especially in instances of malicious attacks.
-Blockchain has risen to the challenge of global concerns on privacy and data protection, causing its databases to be secured with mechanisms that allow on-demand disclosure.
+Over time, the meteoric rise of digital technology has synchronously incited new challenges around data security, thereby requiring a solution that would help re-architect and solve security loopholes, especially in malicious attacks.
+Blockchain has risen to the challenge of global privacy and data protection concerns, causing its databases to be secured with mechanisms that allow on-demand disclosure.

-Let's have a look at how Blockchain works and how it may be considered one of the most secure data protection solutions.
+Let's look at how Blockchain works and how it may be considered one of the most secure data protection solutions.

 To verify numerous transactions and secure the Blockchain from any double-spending attack, a process called "mining" comes to play.